thirstler/slor/README.md

 An other thing you can specify is key length.
-This can be done one of two ways (and both at the same time): by using a prefix that's appended to each key and by specify the key length itself.
+This can be done one of two ways (and both at the same time): by using a prefix that's appended to each key and by specifying the key length itself.
 This can be useful if you think metadata length is affecting performance.
-Let's specify a run using a key-length of ~120 random character along with a static prefix appended to each key.
-For this I'll use a range of possible key lengths though I could specify a fixed length as well:
+Let's configure a run using a key-length of ~120 random characters along with a static prefix appended to each key.
+For this I'll use a range of possible key lengths, though I could specify a fixed length as well: